 Your online application for an immediate decision offer will be instantly sent to the issuer.
 The issuer will then refer to the credit reporting agencies that collect information about your financial history, previous credit borrowing behavior, etc., and they will do a credit check.
 This can be completed within seconds, and you will be notified of your application status almost instantaneously.

 The biggest question in most applicants’ minds is whether online applications are safe.
 The simple answer is – they are.
-Banks and credit unions that issue credit cards rely on secure servers that keep their websites protected.
+Banks and credit unions that issue credit cards rely on secure servers to protect their websites.
 All the information is encrypted and can only be read by the issuing bank.

 Making Multiple Applications

-Applying for your fast decision offers online is simple, easy, and convenient, but it doesn’t mean that you should be applying for everyone you can find.
-Making multiple applications can have a detrimental effect on your credit score and will actually make it more difficult for you to get approved.
+Applying for your fast decision offers online is simple, easy, and convenient, but it doesn’t mean you should apply for everyone you can find.
+Making multiple applications can have a detrimental effect on your credit score and will make it more difficult for you to get approved.
 Every time an issuer does a full credit check on you, they leave a trace on your credit report.
-If an issuer notices that you’ve made multiple applications, this might raise red flags for them as you will seem like you’re in a hurry to get some cash, and this is a sign that you’re financially unstable.
+If an issuer notices that you’ve made multiple applications, this might raise red flags for them as it will seem like you’re in a hurry to get some cash, which is a sign that you’re financially unstable.

-Only issuers who offer soft searches don’t leave a trace on your records, so you could make multiple applications without consequences in this situation.
+Only issuers who offer soft searches don’t leave a trace on your records, so you can make multiple applications without consequences in this situation.
 However, it’s still better to apply for a single card.
-If your application is rejected, it’s in your best interest to find out why you’ve been rejected and contact the issuer.
-It’s generally a good idea to wait at least three months before you make another credit card application so as to avoid damaging your credit report.
+If your application is rejected, it’s best to find out why you’ve been denied and contact the issuer.
+It’s generally a good idea to wait at least three months before making another credit card application to avoid damaging your credit report.

 RELATED: 20 Financial Rules To Live By